mrmacright/Metal-HUD-Mobile-Config/README.md

 and to many others who have helped!
 Thanks

-## ChatGPT
+## AI Support
-Built with the help of ChatGPT
+Built with the help of AI Tools